Locally moving groups and laminar actions on the line: A plethora of laminar actions, III: non-simplicial laminar actions

 are distinct, so we can declare $K_1\prec K_2$ if and only if $x_1<x_2$.
 As for the order $\prec^*$ from \S\ref{subsub.concrete}, it is routine to check that this defines indeed an $F$-invariant total order on $\Ocal_K$.

-Similarly one proceeds as in \S \ref{subsub.concrete} to check that $\varphi_K$ is minimal and $\R$-focal.
-Namely, one verifies that the order $\prec$ is $\alpha$-convex, and the proof of Lemma \ref{lem.Kisconvex} can be adapted \textit{verbatim} to this case (just replacing $\prec^\ast$ with $\prec$ and $(0,1)$ with $\R$).
-Then Corollary \ref{cor.ultra} gives the desired conclusion. \end{proof}
+One proceeds similarly as in \S \ref{subsub.concrete}, to check that $\varphi_K$ is minimal and laminar.
+Namely, one verifies that the order $\prec$ is $2^\alpha$-convex, and the proof of Lemma \ref{lem.Kisconvex} can be adapted \textit{verbatim} to this case (just replacing $\prec^\ast$ with $\prec$ and $(0,1)$ with $\R$).
+Then Proposition \ref{aconvex_dyn-real_minimal} gives the desired conclusion. \end{proof}

 The main difference from the construction in \S \ref{subsub.concrete} is the way that the commutator subgroup $[F,F]$ acts in the actions $\varphi_K$.